 If you prefer your black-eyed peas cooked, try my slow cooker recipe.

 Pickled Black-Eyed Peas

-- 2 15 ounce cans black-eyed peas, drained, rinsed
+- 2 15 ounce black-eyed peas drained, rinsed

 - 1/2 medium red onion sliced thin